The millennials and Gen Z population are drooling over freelance jobs while moonlighting are now much more visible than the past.

-Marketing activities often take a back seat in work flooded situations, so don’t forget to promote your personal brand and networking.
+Marketing activities often take a back seat at work flooded situations, so don’t forget to promote your brand and networking.

 Having old clients is no lesser than a boon.
 Once you have dealt with them, their expectations and working processes are familiar to you.
 This cuts down your research time and improves your chances to hit on all the right areas without fail.
 Recurring revenues and referral business are two major perks of being in the good books of people.

 To stand out from the crowd, take charge of situations.
 Understand the course of action and profess changes whenever required.
 People buy solutions, and if you can’t help them, please don’t confuse them either.
 Focus on maintaining a healthy mix of existing and new clients to diversify your portfolio.